rainydayjules/VisitingTales/Documentation/Paolo.md

-Paolo is accompanying Diane after she caught herself needing some assistance.
+Paolo is accompanying Diane after she caught herself needing some medical assistance.
 He takes the duty very seriously.
 Where there is Diane, there is Paolo.
 One would hope he would be able to appreciate Pelican Town the more time he spend on it.

 ![](Images/Paolo_portrait.png) ![](Images/Paolo_sprites.png)